Javascript is either disabled or not supported by this browser. This page may not appear properly.

 Lead Guitar Vocals, Percussion Bass Guitar Rhythm Guitar Drums

-Gene Coleman, Kurt Linhof, Jerry Osborne, Sammy Vilnes, Jesse Samudio
+L-R: Gene Coleman, Kurt Linhof, Jerry Osborne, Sammy Vilnes, Jesse Samudio

 before a big show of several local and national acts.